GabrelBulz/sms_project/ReadMe.txt

     if the pack isn't in the correct format or if, for example, instead of an int as id_node is passed a str an exception should be raised

     test_config_parser_server

+    test_fiter_pack
+    Test for non_existing metrics
+    Test for non numerical interval --> ValueError should be raised

 Test results:
     passed